RBC Production

 • Useful for differentiating causes of anemia and polycythemia

-• Bone Marrow Examination:
+• Bone Marrow Examination

 • Provides information about the cellularity and maturation of erythroid precursors in the bone marrow